-If you choose hemodialysis as your dialysis modality, you should be evaluated for a vascular access.
-It is important to plan early for your access because it is needed for your hemodialysis treatments.
+When a person chooses hemodialysis as their treatment option, they see a vascular access surgeon.
+It is important to plan early for an access because it is needed for hemodialysis treatments.

-A tunneled hemodialysis catheter is a catheter or tube which is placed into a large vein in the neck or groin.
-It is located or placed close to your heart and the surgeon “tunnels” it under your skin.
-This type of dialysis access is usually short-term and is placed in situations where you may need urgent dialysis.
+- A tunneled hemodialysis catheter is a tube placed into a large vein in the neck or groin.
+It is placed close to the heart.
+The surgeon “tunnels” it under the skin.
+This type of dialysis access is usually used for a short time.
+It is placed when someone needs urgent dialysis.